GanGroup/Gan/kai/presentation/script.md

 In the second stage, I choose standard GAN for further study and here are the reasons.

-\- **Foundational Model**: Obtain standard GAN can help me learn others GAN model fast.
+\- **Foundational Model**: Obtaining standard GAN can help me learn other GAN models fast.

-\- **Well-Documented**: I can easy find a document to help me solve the problem during the GAN training.
+\- **Well-Documented**: I can easily find a document to help me solve the problem during the GAN training.

-\- **Training Efficiency**: The architecture of Standard GAN is simple, do not need powerful GPU.
+\- **Training Efficiency**: The architecture of Standard GAN is simple, and does not need a powerful GPU.

-\- **Flexibility**: Easy to find a dataset to training and no need extra work.
+\- **Flexibility**: Easy to find a dataset to train and no need for extra work.

 ### Convolutional or Dense

-I compared two main architectures: one using convolutional layers and the other using dense layers.
-Our results showed that convolutional layers significantly outperformed dense layers in generating high-quality images.
+The first is convolutional or Dense, in this experiment, I compared two main architectures: one using convolutional layers and the other using dense layers.
+The results showed that convolutional layers perform better.

 dense 8 ms

 convolution 20 ms

-**Finished the structure.**

 ### Exploring Layer Depth in GAN

-In this slide, I explore how increasing the layer depth in both the generator and discriminator affects GAN performance.
-I experimented with different layer depths—3, 4, 5, and 6 layers—and evaluated the results using the FID score.
+The second is layer depth. in this experiment, I explored the different layer depths—3, 4, 5, and 6 layers trained them 3 times and evaluated the results using the average FID score.

-My findings show that adding layers to only one network leads to performance degradation, with unstable training and worse image quality.
-However, when both the generator and discriminator have balanced, increased depth, I observed better results, with lower FID scores and higher-quality images.

-In conclusion, balancing the depth of both networks is crucial to achieving optimal GAN performance.

-### Impact of Data Augmentation 1

-Let’s first talk about the objective of this part of the study.
-The goal was to evaluate the impact of different data augmentation techniques on the performance of GAN.
-We specifically tested three main augmentation techniques: rotating the images by 10 degrees, shifting the images both vertically and horizontally by 0.1, and flipping the images horizontally.

-Now, here’s the interesting part.
-The results showed that, surprisingly, the model without any data augmentation performed better than when these techniques were applied.
-This suggests that the augmentation methods, such as flipping or rotating, introduced more noise into the system rather than improving its performance.
-As a result, certain augmentation techniques like flipping and rotation were removed to optimize the model.
+And over here is the result table.
+It shows if I singly increase the layers in the generator or discriminator, the model performance will get worse.
+But if I keep the layer balance, the model performance will get better.

-### Impact of Data Augmentation 2
+### Impact of Data Augmentation

-Now, let’s take a closer look at the results.
-As we can see from the table, the model that used no data augmentation at all achieved the best FID score of 58.94, indicating relatively better image quality.
-On the other hand, models that used a combination of techniques such as rotation, shifting, and flipping resulted in much higher FID scores—over 100 in some cases—indicating poorer image quality.

-The assumption here is that data augmentation techniques like rotation and flipping disturbed the real data distribution, introducing noise rather than enhancing the learning process.
-The FID score represents how well the generated images resemble real images, and lower scores are better.
-The ideal FID score is below 50, with anything over that considered poor quality.
+Then, I explored the 3 data augmentation techniques, including rotation, shifting and flipping, and trained them with the Mnist dataset 3 times.
+Evaluated the results using the average FID score.

+Over here is the result table.
+It shows the GAN model without data augmentation techniques performs better.

+in this scenario, I assume the data augmentation will disturb the real data distribution and make GAN model performance worse.

-### Applying Animal Faces HQ Dataset 1
+### Applying Animal Faces HQ Dataset

+Finally, I apply the standard GAN model with the animal faces HQ dataset.

 The data set has about 16 thousand images, each 512*512 pixels.